1 — Introduction — Sheds & San Antonio

 - Placement on property

-Note: The City does not enforce CC&Rs—so even if your shed passes the city permit review, your HOA can still veto or demand changes if it violates neighborhood covenants (CC&Rs).
+Note: The City does not enforce CC&Rs — so even if your shed passes city review, your HOA can still require changes if it violates neighborhood covenants.

-Yes, but usually due to size, aesthetics, or placement.
-Follow their guidelines closely!
+Yes — usually due to size, aesthetics, or placement.
+Follow their guidelines closely.

-Size limits, colors, placement—check your specific HOA guidelines.
+Size limits, colors, and placement.
+Check your specific HOA guidelines.

 - John from Alamo Ranch: “We skipped permits and faced hefty fines.
 Lesson learned!”

-- Maria from Stone Oak: Navigated HOA approvals smoothly and loves her new hobby shed.
+- Maria from Stone Oak: “We navigated HOA approvals smoothly — love our new hobby shed.”

 - Check permit requirements early.